edjCase/DAO-Venture/src/static-site/content/english/homepage/_index.md

   - title: "Open Community Teams"
     image: "/images/stadium_spheres.png"
     content: "In DAOball, each team operates through a collective decision-making model, where fans and members have a direct impact on team strategies and gameplay decisions.
-This model fosters a sense of shared ownership and collaboration, bringing fans closer to the teams they support."
+This model fosters a sense of shared ownership and collaboration, bringing fans closer to the teams they support.
+A team's co-owners give a team its personality by making key decisions that impact them and the league."
     bulletpoints:
-      - "**Community Choices**: Fans contribute to key team decisions, influencing strategies and gameplay through a structured voting mechanism."
-      - "**Web 3**: Underlying technology supports transparent and fair voting, ensuring every community member's voice is heard."
-      - "**Shared Success**: Collective decision-making fosters a sense of shared achievement and team identity among community members."
+      - "**Shared Ownership**: Team co-owners have a direct say in team management, from player recruitment to match strategies, fostering a sense of collective responsibility and shared success."
+      - "**Open Team Model**: Teams are open to the community, with co-ownership opportunities available to anyone interested in participating."
     button:
       enable: false
       label: "Play now"